intel/llvm/sycl/doc/LinkedAllocations.md

 - Exactly one of the two commands is associated with a host context.
 - Neither of the commands is already linked.

-The idea behind linked commands is that the non-host allocation of the pair is supposed to reuse the host allocation, i. e. the host memory is requested to be shared between the two (the underlying backend is still free to ignore that request and allocate additional memory if needed).
+The idea behind linked commands is that the device allocation of the pair is supposed to reuse the host allocation, i.e. the host memory is requested to be shared between the two (the underlying backend is still free to ignore that request and allocate additional memory if needed).
 The difference in handling linked and unlinked allocations is summarized in the table below.